everton-dgn/clean_arch/README.md

 # :rotating_light: Important Considerations

 - The husky is configured to not allow commit if there are any lint and typescript errors.
-The push can only be done if all tests and builds (of the project and the storybook) pass.
+The push can only be done if all tests and builds pass.

 - Due to husky's build check settings, to push with git, the development server must be stopped first or an error will occur in the `git push` command.